scholarslab/codespeakkit/README.md

 3. Check out the `gh-pages` branch of the repository.
 4. Make modifications to the site as needed.
 The main file is `index.html`.
-5. If you have a custom domain, add a new file named `CNAME` with the domain.
 5. Push the `gh-pages` branch to your Github remote.

 ```shell